cuzy-app/external-websites/docs/README.md

 ```

 This will add 2 scripts:
-- To add a class to the html tag to know if Humhub is in an iframe or not
+- To add a class to the html tag to know if HumHub is in an iframe or not
-- iframeResizer.contentWindow.js file enabling to the external website to resize the iframe containing Humhub (see https://github.com/davidjbradshaw/iframe-resizer)
+- iframeResizer.contentWindow.js file enabling to the external website to resize the iframe containing HumHub (see https://github.com/davidjbradshaw/iframe-resizer)

 On the external website: